Featured on Tastemade: Traditional Beef Pho Bo with Oxtail - Poppa Trinh’s Pho Tai Recipe

 Few pieces of tendons / cartilage pieces (optional)

-24+ cups water (about 2 gallons of water)
+24+ cups water (about 6 quarts of water)

-2 tbs sea or kosher salt (no table salt)
+2 tbs sea or kosher salt (not table salt)

 2 tbs vegetable powder (this helps round out the flavor but if you can’t find this feel free to leave out. *Note- some veggie powders will cloud your pho broth, so test it before adding to your pho)